 Sensitive – avoid steam, deep clay masks, most machinery – especially microdermabrasion and blackhead extraction

-If you are receiving chemotherapy or recently finished treament – avoid massage.
+If you are receiving chemotherapy or recently finished treatment – avoid massage.
 Especially lymph drainage massage.
-Most good facialists should ask you to fill in a questionnaire before your treatment to highlight any concerns anyway – if they don’t, leave.
-Simple as.
+Most good facialists should ask you to fill in a questionnaire before your treatment to highlight any concerns anyway – if they don’t, you shouldn’t trust them with your face.

 I’ve written previously on what to expect from a good facial – this will hopefully just give a little guidance as to which type to spend your money on.